truecharts/public/charts/stable/homepage/docs/hp-integration.md

 # Homepage TrueCharts integration guide

-TrueCharts has adopted HomePage for it defacto dashboard application due to its support of kubernetes
+TrueCharts has adopted `Homepage` for it defacto dashboard application due to its support of kubernetes

 This Guide will cover how to use the TrueCharts/Homepage integration included in the chart and the editing of the yaml files in homepage using the code-server addon. this guide will not cover every aspect of options available to homepage.
 Please see the Homepage links below for more information